Ancient Voices for the Modern Soul

 Wisdom Psalms

-Meditations on the Torah, the two ways (righteous vs. wicked), and the art of living.
-Psalm 1 bookends the Psalter as its introduction — blessing comes from delighting in God's word day and night.
+Meditations on God's word, the two ways (righteous vs. wicked), and the art of living.
+Psalm 1 bookends the Psalter as its introduction.
+Examples: Psalms 1, 37, 73, 119.

 🏔️